 Beloved, in Holy Communion, we received not just blessed bread and blessed wine nor simply symbolic bread and wine, but the very body and blood of our Lord Jesus Christ.
-To appreciate what we receive under the microscope of faith, let us begin with John Chapter 6, from which we took today’s gospel reading.
+To appreciate what we receive under the microscope of faith, let us begin with John Chapter 6.

 John 6 tells us that the day after the multiplication of loaves to feed the 5,000 men, Jesus told the crowd that they should look not for the food that perishes but for that which gives eternal life.
 Then, when the people requested for this bread of life, Jesus told them that He is the bread of life that has come down from heaven.
 They then started grumbling.
 But Jesus’ further statements were to shock the people the more: ‘If anyone eats this bread, he will live forever.
 The bread that I will give him is my flesh, which I give so that the world may live.
 This started an angry argument among them.
 “How can this man give us his flesh to eat?” they asked.
 Jesus said to them, “I am telling you the truth if you do not eat the flesh of the Son of Man and drink his blood, you will not have life in yourselves.… For my flesh is real food and blood is real drink”’ (John 6:51-55).
 Consequently, many of His followers left Him.